Sign your payments requests

 When you set up request signing, make sure to check for these common issues.

-• Whichever library you use, ensure that the path you sign is the same as the path used to send the request.
+• Whichever library you use, ensure that the path that you sign is the same as the path used to send the request.
 For example, if you're testing https://api.truelayer-sandbox.com/test-signature, the path must be /test-signature.

 • Ensure that the body passed to the signing library matches the body sent with the request exactly, byte for byte.
+It must not be formatted differently or have fields in a different order.

 • Ensure the request body has no trailing newlines if it was not signed that way.